-- An analysis of the age profile of the members of the Congregation shows that the average age in the Province at 31 December 2019 was 74 years.
+An analysis of the age profile of the members of the Congregation shows that the average age in the UK community at 31 December 2020 was 80 years.
 The trustees are aware that there is both a moral and legal obligation to care for the older members.
 None of the sisters have resources of their own as all earnings, pensions and other income have been donated to the charity under a Gift Aid compliant Deed of Covenant.
 As the age profile increases, so too does the need to provide care for the sisters.
-Key elements of the management of this risk are: (a) ensuring that the charity has the available financial resources to finance this care both now and in the years ahead by setting aside assets in a designated fund, the value of which has been based on actuarial principles; and (b) ensuring that processes are in place to review regularly the ministries and needs of individual sisters encouraging those who need it to take on less demanding ministries and for identifying those who need extra care and help. - Operationally the charity works with children and vulnerable adults including older people.
-The trustees recognise the absolute necessity of ensuring the protection and safety of all those that the charity serves.
-This means that sisters engaged in any ministry in Great Britain and all those who work or volunteer for the charity and work with children or vulnerable adults must obtain clearance from the Disclosure and Barring Service (DBS).
-The trustees are committed fully to implementing the policies of the Catholic Safeguarding Advisory Service (CSAS).
+Key elements of the management of this risk are: (a) ensuring that the charity has the available financial resources to finance this care both now and in the years ahead by setting aside assets in a designated fund, the value of which has been based on actuarial principles; and (b) ensuring that processes are in place to review regularly the ministries and needs of individual sisters encouraging those who need it to take on less demanding ministries and for identifying those who need extra care and help.